 Hair loss is an increasingly common problem

 Hair loss, or alopecia in medical terms, is the falling of hair from the head or other parts of the body, and can affect smaller or larger areas of the skin.
 It can also occur in patches.
 The fact is that everybody is losing hair - during washing, combing, styling...
-In most people, normally from 50 to 100 hairs fall off per day, which is almost invisible because an average person has about 100,000 hairs on their head.
-These are hairs that regenerate and restore, so if you see a few fallen hairs after washing, this is not a cause for concern.
+In most people, normally from 50 to 100 hairs fall off per day.
+That is almost invisible because an average person has about 100,000 hairs on their head.
+These are hairs that regenerate and restore.
+If you see a few fallen hairs after washing, this is not a cause for concern.
 In addition, with time, as we grow old, it's normal for hair to be thinning.
 However, excessive hair loss can be a traumatic and depressing experience, both for men and women.

 The most common cause of hair loss is the hereditary factor, more commonly known as androgenic alopecia.
-In addition, hormonal disorders, stress, bacterial and fungal infections, anemia, thyroid diseases, menopause, chronic diseases, and anemia caused by iron deficiency or rigorous diets also affect hair loss.
+In addition, hormonal disorders, stress, bacterial and fungal infections, anemia, thyroid diseases, menopause, chronic diseases can cause hair loss.
+Also anemia caused by iron deficiency or rigorous diets can affect hair loss.
 Increased hair loss can also occur as a result of the harmful action of a substance on the follicle that is in the phase of active hair growth.

 Thanks to the development of medicine and technology, hair transplantation is the only permanent solution against hair loss.
 The latest AHT hair transplant method gives the best result with the least consequences.
 This procedure is completely painless and does not cause any itches or pains, even after transplantation when the anesthetic has ceased to have an effect.